rmckay50/SqLiteExecutionsToListAndQueryResults/README.md

     had problems with not finding getInstList in 'getInstListSqLite'
     had change Data Source to \NinjaTrader\db\NinjaTrader.sqlite which had open position
     deleted last trade and .sln works

+2023 02 09 1925
+*   commit - this is working again but change was made to 'Parameters.cs'
+    for some reason there were 2 namespaces
+    may have been attempt to work with NT indicator